Sephardic Prayers and Tombstones – Portuguese Passport

 Sephardic prayers are part of a Halachi tradition that is 1150 years old.
 The Babylonian sources of the tradition stem from the first Jewish prayerbook; first edited by the head of the Jewish Exile community, Amram Gaon, in response to the Spanish communities’ request for a uniform and accurate prayer compendium.
 Over time, liturgical poems were incorporated into the order of prayers.
 Today the “Nusach Sefard” is the standard order of prayers in Sephardic communities.
 If you can prove that your ancestors prayed their prayers in the “Spanish style”, that is evidence that you are a descendant of Spanish Jewish expellees.
 Other forms of proof include membership in Sephardic communities, speaking the Ladino language, preparation of traditional Sephardic dishes, garments that originated in Spain and were passed down through the family, and more.

 Descendants of Spanish and Portuguese Jews are entitled to Portuguese citizenship.
 There are approximately 3,500,000 such descendants in Israel and the rest of the world.
-The law offices of Cohen, Decker, Pex & Brosh assist their clients in obtaining certification from the Portuguese Jewish communities and, following this confirmation, Portuguese citizenship.
+Our law offices assist their clients in obtaining certification from the Portuguese Jewish communities and, following this confirmation, Portuguese citizenship.
 This series of articles, written with the assistance of Jonathan Gavrielov, will explain the history and character of Spanish Jewry.
 These articles will help explain the evidence you have which may prove that you are a descendant of expellees.

 Sephardic Prayers “Nusach Sefard”